christopher-besch/homepage/src/articles/16_open_source/open_source.md

 There's another facet of this autonomy:
 Microsoft doesn't just sell Word.
 They also want to sell the operating system Windows, OneDrive and a bunch of other software.
-They disallow using Word in conjunction with competitors to the software, they also want to sell.
+They disallow using Word in conjunction with competitors to the software they also want to sell.
 For example, you may not use the Word executable on a laptop using the Linux operating system.
 If Word were Open-Source, people could enable support for other operating systems.
 Closed-Source means being locket into not just one software, but a manufacturer's entire ecosystem.